-Bring two buckets with a rope (for water collection from a platform and for fish trap/net observations).
+Bring two buckets with a rope (for water collection from a platform).

 Get at least one bucket with a lid (to carry samples for DO measurements).

 Bring ropes, and relevant tools and equipments.

 Some groups may need to bring a robust ladder to climb down the bank (without damaging it) at low tide.